 The First Abdication—The Star-Spangled Retreat

 I often refer to de Valera’s “Abdications.”
 The first occurred on May 1919 when he left Ireland for America, not to return for 20 months.
-At this point the war was beginning to heat up as the IRA began to confront the British and Collins’ Squad (“The Twelve Apostles”) was on the verge of putting the heat on the “G-Men,” the intelligence agents of the Royal Irish Constabulary (RIC).
-I cannot think of a similar situations where a revolutionary leader left his country voluntarily during wartime.
+At this point, the war was beginning to heat up as the IRA began to confront the British and Collins’ Squad (“The Twelve Apostles”) was on the verge of putting the heat on the “G-Men,” the intelligence agents of the Royal Irish Constabulary (RIC).
+I cannot think of similar situations where a revolutionary leader left his country voluntarily during wartime.
 It’s as if George Washington had said in 1776: “I’ll see you guys in a couple of years.”